Dasharo/twpm-docs/docs/tutorials/tutorial_start_EOS-S3_HW.md

 ## Development of the ARM Cortex-M4

-To develop the M4 part of the SoC `arm-none-eabi-*` tools could be used.
+To develop the M4 part of the SoC standard ARM toolchain could be used.

 ## Basic steps